2kai/full-stack-school/applications/README.md

 Open http://localhost and see the first version of "Data for countries" application.

+###### Exercise 2.13, "Data for countries" application

+Open http://localhost and see "Data for countries" application.
+You can filter countries, click "show" button to get information about particular country or type in the full name of country to get this information.

 ##### Part 1

 ###### Exercise 1.1, "Course information" application